PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-12 04:55:41
+Last updated: 2024-04-12 04:56:16
-Random Quote: Things never work out the way you imagine they will. - Lucien
+Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo